 My past and present projects include work on prison writing (both works by prisoners and more generally about prisons) and speculative and fantastic fiction and film (including science fiction, the gothic, and non-realist modes more generally).
-My most recent book publications are a monograph, Gender, Race, and American Science Fiction: Reflections on Fantastic Identities (which received an honorable mention in the 2015 Robert K. Martin book prize competition); a textbook, Thinking Popular Culture; and a collection of essays, American Gothic Cultures.
+My most recent book publications are a monograph, Gender, Race, and American Science Fiction: Reflections on Fantastic Identities (which received an honorable mention in the 2015 Robert K. Martin book prize competition); a textbook, Thinking Popular Culture; and a collection of essays, American Gothic Culture.
 You can see these and other projects by clicking “Books.”

 While at Dal, I’ve developed undergraduate courses in popular culture, the Beat Generation, early and contemporary science fiction, and seminars on prison studies, race and gender in American SF, utopian literature and theory, cyborg theory, and American gothic.
-At the graduate level, I’ve recently led the seminar “Afrofuturism” and will be teaching “Climate Fiction” in the 2017-18 academic year.
+At the graduate level, I’ve recently held seminars on Afrofuturism and Climate Fiction.
 You can see current and past syllabi by clicking “Teaching,” above.

-Please feel free to contact me using the contact form linked in at the top of the page.
+Please feel free to contact me using the contact form linked at the top of the page.